shwnchpl/redditDailyProgrammer/Challenge215/Easy/README.md

     nasm -f elf64 ./SadCycles.asm
     gcc -o ./SadCycles ./SadCycles.o

-Theoretically, since relies on libc for IO calls, it should be somewhat portable to other operating systems.
+Theoretically, since relies on libc for IO calls, it should be somewhat portable to other 64-bit operating systems with libc.

 Outputs: